-• Scenario 2: Airtanker On Scene clearing in another airtanker example:
+• Scenario 2: Airtanker On Scene clearing in another airtanker.
+Example:

-Tanker 800: "Tanker 105, Altimeter 2992, cleared in 7000, Tanker 800 is also at 7000, one copter 6000 and below, caution power lines south side of the ridge top.
+Tanker 800: "Tanker 100, Altimeter 2992, cleared in 7000, Tanker 800 is also at 7000, one copter 6000 and below, caution power lines south side of the ridge top.
 You are cleared in #2 behind Tanker 800."

-• Scenario 3: Airtanker On Scene clearing in a helicopter example:
+• Scenario 3: Airtanker On Scene clearing in a helicopter.
+Example:

-Tanker 800: "Copter 514, Altimeter 2992, cleared in 6000 and below, Tanker 800 is at 7000, there is one copter on scene 6000 and below, Copter 2GK, caution power lines south side of ridge top."
+Tanker 800: "Copter 500, Altimeter 2992.
+You're cleared in 6000' and below number two behind copter 600.
+Tanker 800 is at 7000.
+Hazards are powerlines on the south side of the ridge."

 - Coordinate with IC.
 Call the IC/ground personnel on the assigned FM air-to-ground frequency and establish objectives and priorities and provide a fire sizeup.
 If unable to establish contact or no ground personnel are on scene, notify dispatch of on-scene status and provide a fire sizeup. - Finding/reporting a new incident: If an airtanker pilot finds what they believe to be a new incident contact dispatch to ensure no aircraft are on scene prior to proceeding within 7 miles.
-If assured that no aircraft are on scene, make blind calls at 12/7 miles on appropriate frequencies if known, or guard as a last resort.
+If assured that no aircraft are on scene, make blind calls at 12/7 miles on appropriate frequencies if known, or Air Guard (168.625 Tx Tone 110.9) as a last resort.
 Proceed to the incident.
-Maintain at least 1,500 feet AGL and watch for other aircraft.
+Maintain 1,500 feet AGL (standard airtanker orbit altitude) and watch for other aircraft.
 Once at scene obtain an accurate lat/long, then contact dispatch with a full fire sizeup.